 This is the highest honour the province can offer a citizen and is given to outstanding Albertans in recognition of a lifetime of service to their community, province and country.

 This program helps young people develop a sense of responsibility in themselves and their community by expanding their horizons.
 The Lieutenant Governor is Honourary Chair of the Alberta and NWT Awards Council.

 Established by the Hon.
 Lois Hole, the program includes two awards.
 The Distinguished Artist Award (up to three $30,000 awards) is given every second year to recognize outstanding achievement in the arts.
-Up to 10 Emerging Artist Awards of $10,000 are presented in the alternate years to encourage promising artists at an early stage of their careers.
-Public nominations are accepted.

 The Lieutenant Governor is the Honourary Patron of the Society and presides over the bravery awards held in the fall at Government House in Edmonton.

 IPAC is a leading Canadian organization dedicated to the theory and practice of public management.
 The Lieutenant Governor's Award recognizes excellence in public administration in Alberta.